kolanuts/wonderful-maple-67181/src/pages/portfolio/artist-in-residence.md

       After all, this is the landscape that inspired everything this week,  from the food we ate to the discussions we had to the art we made.
-The experience was accompanied by a drink made from beetroot syrup, a very local food, which was also made by one of the artists.\n\nHere’s what the landscape sounded like to me:
+The experience was accompanied by a drink made from beetroot syrup, a very local food, which was also made by one of the artists.

+      Here’s what the landscape sounded like to me:
   - type: text_section
     content: >-
       <iframe width="100%" height="300" scrolling="no" frameborder="no"